-Prominent Southern California leaders in planning, planning education and planning history have served on the Board during its existence.
-Brief resumes of each of the current Board members are presented below.
+Prominent Southern California leaders in urban planning, city management, transportation, development, planning education and planning history serve on the Board.
+Brief backgrounds descriptions of Board members are presented below.

 Marsha V. Rood, President

 Marsha Rood, FAICP, served as the Development Administrator for the City of Pasadena for nearly 20 years and was responsible for a nationally recognized program of redevelopment and economic revitalization for downtown Pasadena, including Old Pasadena.
 She also served as the Community Development Director of Culver City and was Principal of her own company, Urban Reinventions, a firm specializing in downtown revitalization.
 She has received numerous international, national and local awards for her work in economic development and main street revitalization.
 Marsha was named a “Living History Maker” by the Pasadena Museum of History, the California State Senate and the California State Assembly.
 She serves in leadership positions on various professional and non-profit boards in Pasadena and Los Angeles. .
 Marsha is a Certified Main Street Manager, Main Street Center of the National Trust for Historic Preservation.
 She received her BA degree in History from Stanford University and her Masters in Planning degree with honors from the University of Southern California

 Mark Herwick, Ph.D., AICP, is Supervising Regional Planner in the Advance Planning Division of the County of Los Angeles Department of Regional Planning.
 He managed the preparation of the 2008 Los Angeles County draft General Plan; coordinated Urban Land Institute studies of County transit oriented districts in 2010; and prepares new and revised ordinances for community standards and transit oriented development.
 Mark completed his graduate work in the School of Urban Studies and Planning at Portland State University.